Programming in Python 3: A Complete Introduction to the Python Language, 2nd Edition

 - Building usable, efficient, GUI-based applications

-Programming in Python 3serves as both tutorial and language reference, and it is accompanied by extensive downloadable example code–all of it tested with the final version of Python 3 on Windows, Linux, and Mac OS X.
+Programming in Python 3, Second Edition, serves as both tutorial and language reference.
+It assumes some prior programming experience, and it is accompanied by extensive downloadable example code–all of it tested with Python 3 on Windows, Linux, and Mac OS X.

 Table of Contents

 Chapter 1: Rapid Introduction to Procedural Programming 9

 Creating and Running Python Programs 9

 Chapter 2: Data Types 51

 Integral Types 54

 Chapter 3: Collection Data Types 107

 Iterating and Copying Collections 138

 Chapter 4: Control Structures and Functions 159